 6. Take cover.
 Loosely cover with plastic wrap after watering to retain moisture.
 Check the moisture daily and watch for germination.
 As soon as the seeds germinate, remove the plastic wrap.

 7. Stay warm.
 For most seeds, sprouting requires a minimum temperature of about 65° to 75°F. If the ambient temperature is less than that, you can position a space heater nearby.
 Just make sure that the soil doesn’t dry out.

 8. Let the sun shine in.
 Most seeds need about 12 to 16 hours of sunlight each day.
 Place your seed containers in a sunny location such as a window with southern exposure.
 Once the seeds sprout, turn the container a little each day.
 This will prevent seedlings from overreaching in one direction toward the light.

 9. The need to feed.
 Don’t use fertilizer on seedlings until they have sprouted!
-In the very early growth stage, the seed provides its own nourishment, but once leaves develop, it’s time for a little fertilizer like Espoma Plant-tone.
+In the very early growth stage, the seed provides its own nourishment, but once leaves develop, it’s time for a little liquid fertilizer like Espoma Grow!

 10. Harden them off.
 Your sheltered seedlings need to get ready for the outdoors.
 For 7 to 10 days, put your plants outside for a few hours each day, increasing their exposure to sunlight & wind.
 Cut back on watering a bit, too.
 Your plants will become heartier and better prepared for transplanting.

 11. No stripping.
 Slowly, gently remove plants from their containers without stripping the roots naked or tearing them.
 Plant them in the ground and mix in a really good starter plant food like Bio-tone Starter Plus in with the soil.